lob/lob-java/docs/CampaignsApi.md

     CampaignsApi apiInstance = new CampaignsApi(defaultClient);
     CampaignWritable campaignWritable = new CampaignWritable(); // CampaignWritable |
-    String xLangOutput = "native"; // String | * `native` - Translate response to the native language of the country in the request * `match` - match the response to the language in the request  Default response is in English. try {
+    String xLangOutput = "xLangOutput_example"; // String | * `native` - Translate response to the native language of the country in the request * `match` - match the response to the language in the request  Default response is in English. try {
       Campaign result = apiInstance.create(campaignWritable, xLangOutput);
     } catch (ApiException e) {